Tao: Chinese folklore

+Christianity

 Noted Christian author C.S.
 Lewis used the word Tao to describe "the doctrine of objective value, the belief that certain attitudes are really true, and others really false, the kind of thing the Universe is and the kind of things we are."
 He asserted that every religion and philosophy contains foundations of universal ethics as an attempt to line up with the Tao—the way mankind was designed to be.
-In Lewis' thinking, God created the Tao and fully displayed it through the person of Jesus Christ.
+In Lewis's thinking, God created the Tao and fully displayed it through the person of Jesus Christ.

+Similarly, Eastern Orthodox hegumen Damascene (Christensen), a pupil of noted monastic and scholar of East Asian religions Seraphim Rose, identified logos with the Tao.
+Damascene published a full commented translation of the Tao Te Ching under the title Christ the Eternal Tao.